-Once upon a time, I made all our bread from scratch.
-Everything from sandwich bread to dinner rolls to cinnamon rolls and hamburger buns.
-As much as I enjoyed it, over time, I just kind of got out of the habit.
+Once upon a time, I made all of our bread from scratch—sandwich loaves, dinner rolls, cinnamon buns, and even homemade hamburger buns.
+As much as I enjoyed it, over time, I just kind of fell out of the habit.

+Still, working with yeast dough is one of my favorite kitchen activities.
 There’s just nothing quite like the feel of a yeast dough coming to life as you knead, watching it grow as it rises, and the smell as it bakes…nothing like it!
-Fresh, warm yeast bread straight from the oven slathered with butter.
+Fresh homemade bread slathered with butter.
 Name something better.

 It All Starts With the Starter